Chilipp/psyplot_old/docs/getting_started.rst

     In [28]: maps.save_project('test.pkl')

 This saves the plot-settings into the file ``'test.pkl'``.
-In order to not get to large project files, we do not store the data but only the filenames of the datasets.
+In order to not get too large project files, we do not store the data but only the filenames of the datasets.
 Hence, if you want to load the project again, make sure that the datasets are accessible through the path as they are listed in the :attr:`~psyplot.project.Project.dsnames` attribute.